cmakesnap/snap/README.md

 What is CMake SNAP?
 -------------------------------------------------------------------------------

-* A unified build system for C/C++/Python/Java packages
+* A system for building software for projects with C/C++/Python/Java targets
-* Write concise CMakeLists.txt files
+* Makes CMakeLists.txt files very concise
-* Specify all package dependencies by a uri naming scheme
+* Provides a notion of reusable packages
-* Transparently manages the dependency among packages
+* Transparently manages package dependencies

-Current Target Types:
+Currently supported targets:
-* CPP_BINARY
+* CPP_BINARY - Optional mark as a test target
-* CPP_LIBRARY
+* CPP_LIBRARY - Optional SWIG python bindings
 * PROTO_LIBRARY - Generates C++, Python, and Java libraries for a .proto file
-* PYTHON_BINARY
+* PYTHON_BINARY - Optional mark as a test target
-* JAVA_BINARY

 Snap aims to make building software from reusable components as easy as snapping together Lego building blocks.
 Traditional build tools require verbose specifications of system installed and custom library resources and their